soundpress/RulesOfNYC/docs/c31/index.rst

 *§ 6-14 Requests for Adjournment.* ::

-(a) At the time of the scheduled hearing or upon motion, a Hearing Officer may adjourn a hearing for the testimony of the Inspector or a complaining witness only if:
+(a) At the request of either party during a hearing, a Hearing Officer may adjourn the hearing upon a showing of good cause as determined by the Hearing Officer in his or her discretion.

-   (1) Respondent consents or the Petitioner appears at the hearing, and

-   (2) the Hearing Officer concludes that the Inspector's or witness's testimony is reasonably likely to be necessary to a fair hearing of the violations charged or of the defenses to those charges.

-(b) If a Hearing Officer has adjourned a hearing:

-   (1) solely for the purpose of obtaining the Inspector's testimony, and

-   (2) the Respondent timely appears on the adjourned hearing date, and

-   (3) the Inspector fails to timely appear on the adjourned hearing date,

-the hearing shall not be further adjourned solely to obtain the testimony of such Inspector unless the Respondent consents to the second adjournment or the Hearing Officer determines that extraordinary circumstances warrant the second adjournment.
-"Extraordinary circumstances" are circumstances that could not have been reasonably foreseen by the Petitioner.

-(c) A Hearing Officer may not adjourn a hearing on more than two (2) occasions because of the unavailability of the Inspector.

-(d) For all other adjournment requests, a Hearing Officer may grant a request to adjourn the hearing to a later date only after a showing of good cause as determined by the Hearing Officer in his or her discretion.
-In deciding whether there is good cause for an adjournment, the Hearing Officer will consider:
+(b) In deciding whether there is good cause for an adjournment, the Hearing Officer will consider:

    (1) Whether granting the adjournment is necessary for the party requesting the adjournment to effectively present the case;